aloma-io/aloma-io/docs/getting-started/steps.md

 ### Debugging

-One can use `console.log` to debug a step in the `development` view of a task.
+One can use `console.log` to debug a step in the task execution view.

 ```js
 console.log('task data', data);